Kinship Families: Early Intervention, Special Education, and 504 Plans

 The Michael J. Fox Foundation for Parkinson’s Research

 This research-focused organization does have good advice for caregivers, found under the topic “Care Partners”.
-The “Support Group” page has some specifics for starting a support group if you don’t find one that works for you, there is this list:
+The “Support Group” page has some specifics for starting a support group.
+If you don’t find one that works for you, there is this list:

-The Parkinson’s Buddy Network is an online community of people impacted by Parkinson’s designed to help you make meaningful connections, engage in important dialogue, find useful resources and build long-lasting relationships.
+Parkinson’s Buddy Network is an online community of people impacted by Parkinson’s designed to help you make meaningful connections, engage in important dialogue, find useful resources and build long-lasting relationships.

 MyParkinsonsTeam.
 The website says “MyParkinsonsTeam is a free social network that makes it easy for you to: